Normandy landings: Aftermath

 The Allied victory in Normandy stemmed from several factors.
 German preparations along the Atlantic Wall were only partially finished; shortly before D-Day Rommel reported that construction was only 18 per cent complete in some areas as resources were diverted elsewhere.
 The deceptions undertaken in Operation Fortitude were successful, leaving the Germans obliged to defend a huge stretch of coastline.
+Rommel was in Berlin and the forecasted stormy weather meant that some other German commanders and troops were not present in Normandy.
 The Allies achieved and maintained air supremacy, which meant that the Germans were unable to make observations of the preparations underway in Britain and were unable to interfere via bomber attacks.
 Infrastructure for transport in France was severely disrupted by Allied bombers and the French Resistance, making it difficult for the Germans to bring up reinforcements and supplies.
-Some of the opening bombardment was off-target or not concentrated enough to have any impact, but the specialised armour worked well except on Omaha, providing close artillery support for the troops as they disembarked onto the beaches.
+Some of the opening bombardment was off-target or not concentrated enough to have any impact, but the specialised armour worked well except on Omaha (where most of it had been lost at sea), providing close artillery support for the troops as they disembarked onto the beaches.
 Indecisiveness and an overly complicated command structure on the part of the German high command were also factors in the Allied success.
+German forces retreated east across the Seine on 30 August 1944, marking the close of Operation Overlord.

 War memorials and tourism

 At Omaha Beach, parts of the Mulberry harbour are still visible, and a few of the beach obstacles remain.
-A memorial to the U.S. National Guard sits at the location of a former German strongpoint.
+A memorial to the US National Guard sits at the location of a former German strongpoint.
 Pointe du Hoc is little changed from 1944, with the terrain covered with bomb craters and most of the concrete bunkers still in place.
 The Normandy American Cemetery and Memorial is nearby, in Colleville-sur-Mer.
-A museum about the Utah landings is located at Sainte-Marie-du-Mont, and there is one dedicated to the activities of the U.S. airmen at Sainte-Mère-Église.
+A museum about the Utah landings is located at Sainte-Marie-du-Mont, and there is one dedicated to the activities of the US airmen at Sainte-Mère-Église.
 Two German military cemeteries are located nearby.